History

 A history of the West African peoples since 1800, which focuses on their unique cultural heritage.
 Themes include: West Africa before the advent of alien domination, the European Conquest, West Africa under the Colonial regimes, and the liquidation of colonial rule and the reassertion of West African independence.
 (AY).

-This course covers the social and political history of the Middle East from the rise of Islam through several key transformations to 1800.
-We will examine the Middle East as the center of caliphal empires, as a place of political fragmentation, as a home to increasingly diverse ethnic and religious groups, as a region within an expanding Islamic world, and as the domain of the three so-called “gunpower empires” (the Ottoman, Safavid, and Mughal dynasties).
+This course covers the cultural history of the Middle East from the rise of Islam through several political transformations to 1800.
+We will examine the Middle East as the contested center of caliphal empires, as a home to increasingly diverse ethnic and religious groups, as a region within an expanding Islamic world, and as the domain of the three so-called "gunpowder empires" (the Ottoman, Safavid, and Mughal dynasties).
+To achieve this more inclusive narrative, we will examine a diverse array of primary sources and review key studies of gender, class and cultural diversity in the Middle East.
 (OC).

 Prerequisite(s): COMP 106 or Composition Placement Score with a score of 40 or Composition Placement Score with a score of 107